Next awarded 2022

 - Outreach – 1 point

 The nominee must have a distinguished career in the field of biomolecular sciences (Biochemistry, Cell Biology, Molecular Biology or Genetics) and must have demonstrated exceptional teaching, leadership and/or contributions to the broader community.
-The Jeanne Manery Fisher award will also celebrate role models who have actively mentored or promoted women or increased diversity in STEM.
+The Jeanne Manery Fisher award will also recognize those who have actively mentored or promoted equity, diversity, inclusion and accessibility in the sciences.

 The nominee must be a permanent resident or Canadian citizen and identify as a woman.
 There are no age or experience restrictions.
 The nominee must have lived in Canada and have worked at a Canadian research institute for the last 10 years as a senior investigator (defined by 15 years in an independent research position).
 The nominee and nominator need not be a member of the CSMB.
 Applicants are strongly encouraged to also apply to the Canadian Science Publishing Senior Investigator Award.

 (3) Nomination process

 It is preferred that the nominator be at an equal or higher professional rank as the nominee.
 Chairs/ Heads/ Deans/ Presidents are encouraged to nominate members of their faculty for this prestigious award.
 Self-nominations will also be considered.

 - a letter from a nominator familiar with the nominee’s work, which summarizes the originality and significance of the nominee’s research and leadership contributions, as well as pertinent biographic data, plus a copy of

 - the nominee’s curriculum vitae.

 The awardee will deliver a lecture at the CSMB Annual Conference and submit a manuscript or review of their related work/career path for publication in the journals Biochemistry and Cell Biology or Genome and in the CSMB Bulletin.
 Awardees are encouraged to become CSMB members.